-If a nominee is not selected during the first year of consideration, two additional supporting letters (including one from the Nominator) plus an updated CV are encouraged, but not required, during the following two years.
+If a nominee is not selected during the first year of consideration, two additional supporting letters plus an updated CV are strongly encouraged, but not required, during the following two years.
 After being presented a third time, an unsuccessful nominee is no longer eligible, and all new materials are required for that nominee to be reconsidered.

 Please note that the College receives a large number of excellent nominees for Mastership each year among a pool of highly distinguished Fellows, but only about 50 Masterships are awarded.